RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 BUILD SUCCESSFUL

-Total time: 3 mins 21.775 secs
+Total time: 3 mins 13.534 secs
 ```

-Notice that the `releaseRevisionWorkflow` task goes ahead and executes the **Compare** phase of the regression testing, though this is the default, and is of course configurable.
-It's also worth noting that Checkmate for OBI generates JUnit XML files during this process, which is the industry-standard way of expressing a testing result: all Continuous Delivery and DevOps platforms recognize this standard, and can be configured to ask on the results of those files.
+Notice that the `releaseRevisionWorkflow` task goes ahead and executes the *compare* phase of the regression testing, though this is the default, and is of course configurable.
+It's also worth noting that Checkmate for OBI generates JUnit XML files during this process, which is the industry-standard way of expressing a testing result: all Continuous Delivery and DevOps platforms recognize this standard, and can be configured to act on the results of those files.

 # OBIEE 12c BAR Files
 The first releases of Checkmate for OBI pre-dated OBIEE 12c, and therefore, pre-dated the new BAR file functionality in 12c.
 In a way, the Checkmate for OBI distribution file was our way of building a BAR file... we were just slightly ahead of the game.
 There's an interesting decision to be made when configuring a Checkmate workflow... to use the BAR file or the distribution file.